 How to Apply

 To apply for this position, please send a cover letter and curriculum vitae to the application link referenced in this announcement.
-The committee will fully consider all applications sent by August 1, 2022, with the intention of a start date no later than January 1, 2023.
+The search will remain open until filled.

 Internal link for current Duke University employees: https://performancemanager4.successfactors.com/sf/jobreq?jobId=190308&company=dukeuniverP1

 The intent of this job description is to provide a representative and level of the types of duties and responsibilities that will be required of positions given this title and shall not be construed as a declaration of the total of the specific duties and responsibilities of any particular position.
 Employees may be directed to perform job-related tasks other than those specifically presented in this description.

 Duke University is an Affirmative Action/Equal Opportunity Employer committed to providing employment opportunity without regard to an individual's age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.